 David R. Schultz, Professor, APS Fellow; Ph.D., University of Missouri.
 Theoretical atomic, molecular and optical physics; astrophysics; plasma physics.

-Ohad Shemmer, Assistant Professor; Ph.D., Tel Aviv University (Israel).
+Ohad Shemmer, Associate Professor; Ph.D., Tel Aviv University (Israel).
 Astronomy; exoplanets.

 David C. Shiner, Professor, APS Fellow; Ph.D., University of Michigan.
 Atomic physics; precision laser spectroscopy.

 Duncan L. Weathers, Associate Professor; Ph.D., California Institute of Technology.
 Accelerator physics; ion-solid interactions; sputtering.

 A graduate degree in Physics from the University of North Texas provides you with high-quality instruction, individual attention and access to an array of resources to support your studies and research.